Meet Our Team

 Therapist Associate

-Kimberly is a Mindbody Coach and psychotherapist with a passion for helping people reconnect with themselves through nervous system recovery.
+Kimberly is a Mindbody Coach and psychotherapist passionate about helping people reconnect with themselves through nervous system recovery.
 Her approach integrates intuitive movement, somatic awareness, and body-based emotional processing—guiding clients to filter emotions through the body and access deeper healing.

 As an indigenous person, with a Master’s in Counselling Psychology, certifications in Reiki and yoga, and over 20 years immersed in integrative nutrition and mind-body wellness, Kimberly draws from a rich well of experience to support whole-person transformation.